BMW M2 new car review

 Background

 Is there any other car quite like the BMW M2?
 The Munich maker doesn't think so, claiming it to be 'in a segment of one' and most of the 60,000 enthusiasts who bought the original 'F87' 2015-era model would probably agree.
-For BMW, M used to be merely a performance badge; now increasingly, it's a sub-brand, with this Mexican-built model now the entry point to a widening portfolio of rocket-fast road racers.
+For BMW, M used to be merely a performance badge; now increasingly, it's a sub-brand, with the current Mexican-built G87-era model these days the entry point to a widening portfolio of rocket-fast road racers.

 + More